spitbol/x64/README.md

 ### Assembly Language Support

-The files  `x64.h`,  `x64.hdr`, and `x64.s` contain that part of the runtime that cannot be expressed in C and so is written in assembler.
+The files  `int.h`, `int.dcl`, and `int.asm` contain that part of the runtime that cannot be expressed in C and so is written in assembler.

 ### Instruction Tracing

 The file `z.sbl` can be used to insert trace code in generated assembly for debugging.
 This is not required to build this system, and was last used in 2009 as part of the port of SPITBOL to Linux.

-### Demonstration Programs

-Some demonstration programs can be found in the directory `./demos`.

 ## Documentation